 Many large illegal shipments have been intercepted by authorities.
 The biggest so far was around 12.7 tonnes of pangolin scales which was seized in Singapore en route from Nigeria to Thailand.
 This heart-breaking discovery equates to around 36,000 endangered pangolins being needlessly hunted and killed.

 To further threaten this species, in many regions their habitats are also under threat from encroaching human settlement leading to habitat change.
 Humans use pesticides on their crops which can kill wildlife, and electric fences may also kill pangolins if they come in to contact with them.
-Furthermore, in Africa they are also eaten as bushmeat if they are caught in poacher’s snares; something that becomes more prevalent in times of hardship such as drought (Southern Africa is currently suffering the worst drought in nearly 40 years).
+Furthermore, in time of hardship such as drought, bushmeat species suffer more from hunting as crops fail (Southern Africa is currently suffering the worst drought in nearly 40 years).

 Although they are protected by international laws on trading from CITIES as well as many national laws, the illegal trade in pangolins and their body parts is very hard to tackle.
 There are eight species of pangolin in the world, four are Asian and four are African.
 All are threatened with extinction to some degree.